 This report is a product of the Corps of Engineers' Risk Analysis for Water Resources Investments Research Program managed by the Institute for Water Resources.
 The report was prepared to fulfill work units in the research program concerning risk management strategy.
-These work units focused on developing and applying the concepts of risk communication to water resources issues.
+These work units focus on developing and applying the concepts of risk communication to water resources issues.
 The report conforms to the basic planning model and to the risk and uncertainty analysis recommendations presented in "Economic and Environmental Principles and Guidelines for Water related Land Resources Implementation Studies" (P&G).

-The purpose of this research project was to provide methods for expert-opinion elicitation of probabilities and consequences for Corps facilities for the use of planners, engineers, and others.
-The report consists of six chapters, references, and acknowledgements.
-The chapters provide a technical discussion of statistical terms and concepts; detailed discussion of experts and the expert elicitation process followed by an example of processes with results.
+The purpose of this research project was to define techniques for eliciting expert opinion on possible events and their consequences for Corps facilities for use by planners, engineers, and others.
+The report consists of three chapters, a bibliography, and three appendices.
+The chapters provide a practical discussion of terms and concepts; detailed discussion of the expert elicitation process followed by an example of processes with results.
+Appendices provided detailed discussion of pertinent statistical nomenclature, failure consequences, and heuristics, elicitation, scoring, and aggregation of data.

 This report was prepared by Bilal M. Ayyub, PhD, PE, under terms of a contract with the U.S. Army Corps of Engineers Institute for Water Resources.
 Dr. David A. Moser was the contract manager for the report and is the manager of the Risk Analysis for Water Resources Investments Research Program.
 Dr. Moser, assisted by Ms. Darlene R. Guinto, served as final editors.
-This research was initiated under the supervision of Mr. Michael Krouse, retired Chief of the Decision Methodologies Division and Mr. Kyle Schilling, retired Director of IWR.
+This research was initially prepared under the supervision of Mr. Michael Krouse, retired Chief of the Decision Methodologies Division and Mr. Kyle Schilling, retired Director of IWR.